JoshuaCarter/Vanguard-40k/Readme.md

 You might ask *"Isn't that what Kill Team is for?"* and you'd have a point, but Kill Team is diverging ever further from regular 40k and it leaves a void, one which Vanguard attempts to fill.

-Aside from being fun, Vanguard aims to achieve the following design goals:

 #### Vanguard design goals for new players:

 - As much as possible, stick to the 40k core rules and codecies.
 This means that time and money invested into **Vanguard** also carries over into regular 40k.